Create an XLSX File in C#

 We will create a new Excel file Sample.xlsx

-and insert data in it.
+and insert data into it.

 using IronXL;